mcosovic/JuliaGrid.jl/docs/src/manual/powerFlowAnalysis.md

 result.bus.voltage.magnitude
 result.bus.voltage.angle
 ```
+We can observe that the initial voltage magnitude at bus 2 is updated to the magnitude setpoint defined during generator construction, deviating from its previously defined value.

 Additionally, we also provide the [`@disable`](@ref @disable) macro to turn off the usage of voltage magnitudes of generators in the initialization process.

 !!! note "Info"